-I’ll be honest, I could completely skip over it and it not hurt my feelings one bit.
-But my kids, on the other hand, would be so disappointed.
+I’ll be honest, I could completely skip over it and it won’t hurt my feelings one bit.
+However, my kids, on the other hand, would be so disappointed.
 They love to dress up and to get lots of candy.

 So I keep the spirits high around the house and decorate anyway.
 Do you ever struggle with Halloween decorations?